 What are the three steps of an action plan?

 The most basic steps involved in an action plan is identifying the objectives, tasks, and resources available.
-For instance, if your learning action plan involves professional development, you would need to outline three main things: First, identify the objectives or the why behind your learning plan.
+For instance, if your learning action plan involves professional development plan, you would need to outline three main things: First, identify the objectives or the why behind your learning plan.
 Second, come up with a task list or how you plan to achieve your objectives.
 And lastly, determine your resources or what available access is open to you that will help you achieve your learning objectives.

 What are the five steps of an action plan?